epcjr/ansible-perfsonar-deploy/README.md

-# UMNet-perfsonar
-UMNet perfSONAR config
+playbook for perfSONAR deployment and config

 **Quick Start**: